Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Regarding full year 2017 pro forma constant currency projections, net sales are estimated to be in the range of $938 million to $963 million, an increase of $67 million to $92 million over the prior year or 8% to 11% net sales growth.
 We estimate that full year 2017 gross margin will increase to 45.4%, an improvement of 120 basis points.
 As you can see on the slide, operating expenses are estimated to be approximately $375 million.
 Earnings per share are estimated to be $0.31 to $0.37, a year-over-year increase of $0.07 to $0.13 or 29% to 54%.
 These figures are all based on 96 million shares outstanding and a tax rate of 38.5%.

-We estimate our capital expenditures in 2017 to be approximately $27 million and, as Chip mentioned, we are encouraged to have found attractive investment opportunities in both our core and non-core business that we believe will create even more shareholder value.
+We estimate our capital expenditures in 2017 to be approximately $27 million, and as Chip mentioned, we are encouraged to have found attractive investment opportunities in both our core and non-core businesses that we believe will create even more shareholder value.
 Depreciation and amortization expense is expected to be approximately $18 million in 2017.

 Turning now to slide 17, I will now discuss Q1 2017 pro forma constant currency projections.
 Again, for this slide, I will focus on pro forma constant currency guidance.
 Net sales are estimated to be in the range of $279 million to $289 million, an increase of $5 million to $15 million or 2% to 5% net sales growth.
 The increase in net sales is due to the incremental revenues from the Japan joint venture and the OGIO acquisition, partially offset by lower retail sell-in of core golf equipment in Q1 caused by fewer total retail doors and a reduction in channel inventory.
 We anticipate that the lower core golf equipment sales in Q1 will be corrected on a full year basis by relatively higher reorder sales in Q2 and Q3.